• Why Do Companies Use Pigging Systems?

 • How Long Does a Pigging System Take to Install?

 There’s no clear-cut answer on how long a pigging system takes to install.
 That’s because every pigging system is unique and designed around the exact requirements and needs of each customer.
-However, as a general guide, a simple single-pig system with one launch and one receive return, the average installation time is around 2-3 days.
-This includes electrical, pneumatic and mechanical installation.
-Installation times for other types of solutions such as tank drops off systems would be slightly longer.
+However, as a rough estimate, a simple single-pig system with one launch and one receive return typically takes about 2-3 days for installation, covering electrical, pneumatic, and mechanical setup.
+For more complex solutions like tank drop-off systems, installation times may be slightly longer

 Our streamlined integration process means, regardless of the system, plant downtime is kept to an absolute minimum.
 We’ll also work around your schedule and minimise disruption to operations.